A Leader in the 2026 Gartner® Magic Quadrant™ for Endpoint Protection. Six years running.Six years. Gartner® Magic Quadrant™ Leader.Find Out Why

 Vulnerability Database/CVE-2025-70616

-CVE-2025-70616 is a stack buffer overflow in Wincor Nixdorf wnBios64.sys kernel driver that enables local privilege escalation.
-This article covers the technical details, affected versions, impact, and mitigation strategies.
+CVE-2025-70616 is a stack buffer overflow vulnerability in Dieboldnixdorf Wnbios64.sys kernel driver that enables attackers to achieve privilege escalation or system crashes.
+This article covers technical details, affected versions, impact, and mitigation strategies.

 CVE-2025-70616 Overview

-A stack buffer overflow vulnerability exists in the Wincor Nixdorf wnBios64.sys kernel driver (version 1.2.0.0) in the IOCTL handler for code 0x80102058.
-The vulnerability is caused by missing bounds checking on the user-controlled Options parameter before copying data into a 40-byte stack buffer (Src[40]) using memmove.
-An attacker with local access can exploit this vulnerability by sending a crafted IOCTL request with Options greater than 40, causing a stack buffer overflow that may lead to kernel code execution, local privilege escalation, or denial of service (system crash).
-Additionally, the same IOCTL handler can leak kernel addresses and other sensitive stack data when reading beyond the buffer boundaries.
+CVE-2025-70616 is a stack buffer overflow vulnerability in the Wincor Nixdorf wnBios64.sys kernel driver version 1.2.0.0.
+The flaw resides in the IOCTL handler for code 0x80102058, which fails to validate the user-controlled Options parameter before copying data into a 40-byte stack buffer using memmove.
+Local attackers can send a crafted IOCTL request with Options > 40 to corrupt the kernel stack.
+Successful exploitation can result in kernel code execution, local privilege escalation, or a system crash.
+The same handler can also leak kernel addresses and adjacent stack contents when reads extend beyond buffer boundaries.

 Critical Impact